mcallegari/qlcplus-docs/pages/09.plugins/09.osc/default.v4.md

 QLC+ has been tested with the following OSC controllers:

 * [TouchOSC](https://hexler.net/software/touchosc).
-A pre-defined input profile is ready to use for the Mix16 layout.
+A predefined input profile is ready to use for the Mix16 layout.